thumperca/walcraft/README.md

 an in-memory buffer and append-only logs.
 The logs are stored in multiple files, and older files are deleted to save space.

-# Deprecation Notice (Breaking Changes in Version 0.3)
+# Breaking Changes in Version 0.3

 We have introduced significant changes to the WAL library in version 0.3 that are not backward compatible with the previous versions.
 Because of these breaking changes, any logs created by older versions of the WAL library will not